-This will be ensured by the following measures :
+This will be ensured by the following measures:

-- (a) Decentralised Nurseries : People's nurseries i.e Kisans, schools, women, youth groups, voluntary agencies, etc. will be motivated to meet the increased demand for seedlings. - (b) Farm Forestry: Farmers will be motivated to take up tree farming on their marginal lands and planting on their field bunds.
-A rational seedling distribution policy should be evolved. - (c) Tree Growers' Cooperatives : Tree growers cooperatives should be organised with the involvement of farmers in raising and distribution of seedlings and in tree plantations. - (d) Voluntary Agencies The grass root agencies, Mahila Mandals, Youth Groups would also be motivated in nursery raising and tree plantations. - (e) Tree Pattas: Strips of land along roads rail, reanals, etc. and other degraded land should be given to the tural poor, with usufruct rights on the trees planted by them on such lands;
+- (a) Decentralised Nurseries: People's nurseries i.e Kisans, schools, women, youth groups, voluntary agencies, etc. will be motivated to meet the increased demand for seedlings. - (b) Farm Forestry: Farmers will be motivated to take up tree farming on their marginal lands and planting on their field bunds.
+A rational seedling distribution policy should be evolved. - (c) Tree Growers' Cooperatives: Tree growers cooperatives should be organised with the involvement of farmers in raising and distribution of seedlings and in tree plantations. - (d) Voluntary Agencies.
+The grass root agencies, Mahila Mandals, Youth Groups would also be motivated in nursery raising and tree plantations. - Strips of land (c) Tree Pattas: along roads rail, reanals, etc. and other degraded land should be given to the rural poor, with rights on the trees usufruct planted by them on such lands;

-3. Nodal Agency :
+3. Nodal Agency: